jazenwong/wong-blog/_posts/essay/2021-09-26-why-we-should-create.markdown

 So again, if we have the privilege to create, then we should.

 I say this because I often meet people that just want to live life passively.
 They live to consume and feel pleasure.
 I'm sure you know the sort of person(s) I'm talking about—you may even be one of them.
-Admittedly, I, more often than I'd like, behave like the people I'm criticizing—behaving like a hedonist.
+Admittedly, I, more often than I'd like, behave like the people I'm criticizing—behaving hedonistically.
 It's just so god damned easy and who wouldn't want to live a life of pleasure?
 It feels fucking great (especially in a world where immediate satisfaction is becoming infinitely easier to obtain.)

 But why does the idea of being hedonistic bother me so much?
 Even though my dopamine receptors are bursting with, well, dopamine, why does it bother me like an itch that I can't seem to scratch?
 No matter how much Netflix I watch, the itch won't go away.